jtanx/fontforgebuilds/README.txt

 An unofficial FontForge build script for Windows.

-This script was based on Matthew Petroff's work, although it was heavily modified to accommodate for changes to the FontForge build system, and to also update some components to more recent versions.
+This script was based on Matthew Petroff's work, although it has been practically rewritten since.

-Matthew Petroff is the author of the icons and graphics used, as well as the installer scripts:
+Matthew Petroff is the author of the icons and graphics used:

-* The installer is licensed under the BSD 3-Clause license.
 * The icons and graphics are licensed under the Creative Commons Attribution 3.0 Unported license.

 See here for more information: https://bitbucket.org/mpetroff/unofficial-fontforge-mingw-sdk/wiki/Home

-The build script (ffbuild.sh) is licensed under the BSD 2-clause license.
+The build script (ffbuild.sh) and installer is licensed under the BSD 2-clause license.

 --------------------------------------------------------------------------------